Stalker2106x/GoldImporter/README.md

 ## Features
 - Imports all BSP models as mesh
+- Imports all lights as blender lights
-- Imports all entities and add fields as custom properties
+- Imports all entities as empty and add fields as custom properties
 - Stitches matching trigger_changelevel between imports

 ## Installation